Our Story

 LEGAL REPRESENTATIVE - AFW HELLAS

-DIRECTOR AND CO-FOUNDER - THE POMEGRANATE PROJECT
+CO-FOUNDER, DIRECTOR - THE POMEGRANATE PROJECT

-Athens Team
+Field Team

 Partners and Sponsors